StanMandela/laravel-Ecomm/README.md

 # A simple Laravel App

-The folder structure is as follows :
+The folder structure is as follows:

  Laravel-vue-ecomm - hosts the laravel application \
  laravel-vue-ecomm/backend - hosts the vuejs application